Home Automation Sensors

 - Outdoor light sensor.
 A simple LDR suffices but you can also get multi-spectral sensors.

 - Temperature sensors for living spaces.
 Essential for any control of HVAC systems.
+The DHT22 or BME680 are good choices here.

 - Temperature sensors for equipement.
 DS18B20 sensors on a one-wire bus are my favorite here given their reliability, accuracy and ease of wiring.

 - Gas sensors.
 Detecting CO2 levels in a room can help trigger ventilation.
+VOC sensors may be useful too but harder to calibrate.